preston-werner-ventures/prestonwernerventures.com/notes/Uganda.md

 # COMMUNITY: For PWV, finding global partners started with a workshop in Uganda
 ## Aug.
 12, 2021
 ### Colin Sullivan and Amelia Abdelrazik

 Reframing power dynamics in philanthropy is easier said than done.
-This post is about how Preston-Werner Ventures worked intimately with a handful of sexual and reproductive health organizations in East Africa, in hopes that we might better navigate between the global North and global South with actions not words.
+This post is about how 128 Collective worked intimately with a handful of sexual and reproductive health organizations in East Africa, in hopes that we might better navigate between the global North and global South with actions not words.

 Context: PWV staff in 2019 went to Kampala, in Uganda, to meet with prospective grantees.
 We flew people in from across East Africa, conducted a three-day workshop and let the grantees decide some major family-planning funding decisions for themselves.